bcgov/digital.gov.bc.ca/openshift/docs/deployment-automation.md

 namespace, this provides it with the minimum amount of access it needs to do its work.
 The template `cicd.yaml` provides insight into what `Role` is created for each namespace.
 The template `cicdv2.yaml` provides insight into what `Role` with delete permissions is created for each namespace.

+*This is @thegentlemanphysicist's best understanding of the service account configuration, May 17 2021* `cicdv2.yaml` template generates a seccond service account.
+This one is used by the workflow `/.github/workflows/delete-dev-deployment-on-pr-close.yaml`.
+The workflow requires additional list an delete permissions that build and deploy workflows don't in order to function properly.

 This template needs to be run **locally** in the base of the project using the oc command:

 `oc process -f openshift/templates/cicd.yaml -p DEV_NAMESPACE=c0cce6-dev -p TEST_NAMESPACE=c0cce6-test -p PROD_NAMESPACE=c0cce6-prod | oc apply -f -`